cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 * Allow the user to enter valence information per variable.
 * Allow the user to save out sessions by zipping the contents of the session directory and unzip them by unzipping (programmatically).
-The user is free to unzip these themselves abd recover easily readable text files defining the session.
+The user is free to unzip these themselves and recover easily readable text files defining the session.
 * Allow the user to close and re-open the Tetrad-FX app without losing content.

 TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER, AFTER WHICH WE WILL STOP AND DECIDE WHETHER TO CONTINUE:

 1. Add more standard controls to the data loader.
-1. Make a parameter editor for search.
+1. Add parameters to parameter editor for test and/or score.
 1. Make a Knowledge editor, persist knowledge.

 POSTPONE FOR IF WE CONTINUE TO PURSUE THIS PROJECT: